 - Challenging Congress to work on systemic reforms and make Medicare work better for you and your patients

-We celebrate a win now, and we know our work will continue, fighting tirelessly against future cuts—and against all barriers to patient care.
+Our work will continue, fighting tirelessly against future cuts—and against all barriers to patient care.
 No matter what lies ahead, the AMA is your powerful ally.